 Look for a midweight waterproof breathable glove that has either fixed insulation or fleece lining.
-This glove should have good dexterity and allow you to take photographs or hold trekking poles easily.
+This glove should have good dexterity and you should have experience jumping with these gloves on.

 Oversized Thick Insulation Mittens

 Down or Synthetic Insulation

 Marmot 8000 Meter Mitt, Mountain Equipment Redline Mitt, Outdoor Research Alti Mitts